-Every member of Council has a responsibility to know what he or she must do in the event of an incident.
+Every member of Council has a responsibility to know what they must do in the event of an incident.

-This knowledge should be gained through Council's standardised and up-to-date Standard Operating Procedures (SOPs) and through regular training and briefing sessions (including tool box sessions, incident debriefings and team meetings).
+This knowledge should be gained through Council's up-to-date Standard Operating Procedures (SOPs) and through regular training and briefing sessions (including tool box sessions, incident debriefings and team meetings).
 Preparation is also gained through stringent work safety practices (e.g. inductions to site and hazard analysis, materials handling procedures, reminders on personal hygiene, etc), and by regular maintenance and inspection systems.